greenboxal/doggohub/doc/administration/high_availability/redis.md

   information.
 We recommend using a combination of a Redis password and tight firewall rules to secure your Redis service.
-- You are highly encouraged to read the [Redis Sentinel][sentinel] documentation before configuring Redis HA with GitLab to fully understand the topology and architecture.
+- You are highly encouraged to read the [Redis Sentinel][sentinel] documentation before configuring Redis HA with DoggoHub to fully understand the topology and architecture.
-- This is the documentation for the Omnibus GitLab packages.
+- This is the documentation for the Omnibus DoggoHub packages.
 For installations from source, follow the [Redis HA source installation](redis_source.md) guide.
-- Redis Sentinel daemon is bundled with Omnibus GitLab Enterprise Edition only.
+- Redis Sentinel daemon is bundled with Omnibus DoggoHub Enterprise Edition only.
-  For configuring Sentinel with the Omnibus GitLab Community Edition and installations from source, read the
+  For configuring Sentinel with the Omnibus DoggoHub Community Edition and installations from source, read the
   [Available configuration setups](#available-configuration-setups) section below.